Tuesday, December 25, 2007

 At a ceremony here in New Delhi on December 17, Prof Krishna Kumar, director, National Council for Educational Research and Training gave Green School Awards 2007 to all 20 schools short-listed from all over the country.

-With this objective in mind, the CSE team went about helping teachers and students to take stock of environment and natural resource management within schools, suggest steps to improve performance, ensure implementation of these steps for a better school habitat and more environmentally aware and involved school community.
+With this objective in mind, the CSE team went about helping teachers and students to take stock of environment and natural resource management within schools, suggest steps to improve performance, and ensure implementation of these steps for a better school habitat and more environmentally aware and involved school community.

-“The kind of enthusiasm that I see around me is symbolic of much larger energy, which this programme has triggered,” he added.
+“The kind of enthusiasm that I see around me is symbolic of a much larger energy, which this programme has triggered,” he added.

 Applauding the performance of the Boormajra school, the statement released by the CSE reads: “The students and teachers [here] have outdone themselves.
-The award has gone to it because the school has been able to grasp the real message that the GSP seeks to promote: it is actually practicing sustainable use of natural resources and constantly looking out for new and more innovative ways of managing them.
+The award has gone to it because the school has been able to grasp the message that the GSP seeks to promote: it is practising sustainable use of natural resources and constantly looking out for new and more innovative ways of managing them.
 The school has now set up a rainwater harvesting system with the help of funds from the state

 Wednesday, December 19, 2007